-The Analog Output option kit provides an isolated 4-20 mA or 0-10 VDC analog signal output for displayed weight, ABS-displayed weight (absolute displayed weight), gross weight, rate or ABS-rate.
+Either solution can be used for displayed weight, ABS-displayed weight (absolute displayed weight), gross weight, rate or ABS-rate.
 The analog output uses a 16-bit D/A converter for a very precise output.

-The Analog Output sub-block lets you select the data source for the analog signal and provides a method to calibrate the analog zero and high limit values.
-The IND560 terminal must be calibrated to the desired scale capacity before making Analog Output adjustments.
+The Analog Output sub-block permits the selection of a data source for the analog signal and provides a method to calibrate the analog zero and high limit values.
+The IND500x terminal must be calibrated to the desired scale capacity before Analog Output adjustments are performed.
 If rate is to be used as the source for the analog output signal, it must be enabled in the Scale > Rate branch of setup.

-The Analog Output card provides one channel - it may be either current (4-20 mA) or voltage (0-10 VDC).
+The Analog Output card from ACM500 provides one channel which can be either current (4-20 mA) or voltage (0-10 VDC).
+When the option is installed in the IND500x, only 4-20 mA output is available.